IhonaMaria/Predicting-Lung-Cancer-Survival-MT/README.md

 ## Conclusions
 It has been observed that there is no major differences between the performance of traditional models and ML models in this dataset.
 It is true that ML models stand out when there is high-dimensional data with a lot of predictors and non-linear complex relations.
 Therefore, the size of the present dataset may have hidden the power of ML models for survival.

-As a rule of thumb, for a given survival dataset with a small number of predictors, traditional models such as Cox should be considered first, as they are more interpretable, computationally faster and have a wide clinical acceptance,
+As a rule of thumb, for a given survival dataset with a small number of predictors, traditional models such as Cox should be considered first, as they are more interpretable, computationally faster and have a wide clinical acceptance.